Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 Prevention: Practical Steps to Protect Your Oral Health

 Brush twice daily using a fluoride toothpaste and a soft-bristled or electric toothbrush.
-Spend at least two minutes each time, paying careful attention to the gumline.
+Spend at least two minutes each time, paying careful attention to the gumline where plaque tends to accumulate.

 Stay hydrated.
-Drinking water throughout the day supports saliva production.
+Drinking water throughout the day supports saliva production, which plays a vital role in neutralising acids and protecting tooth enamel.

 Attend regular dental and hygiene appointments.
-Professional cleaning removes calculus and stubborn plaque deposits.
+Professional cleaning removes calculus and stubborn plaque deposits that cannot be managed at home.
+Your hygienist can also identify early signs of gum disease or other concerns before they progress.

-For tailored preventative advice, an appointment with a dental hygienist can provide a personalised oral health plan.
+For tailored preventative advice based on your individual needs, an appointment with a dental hygienist can provide a personalised oral health plan.

 Key Points to Remember